shahv1057/blog/src/pages/the_weeknd.md

  - How many unique words does he use in each song?
 Could that be a potential measure for song repetitiveness?

 #### Streams
  - How many streams does each of the Weeknd's songs have?
  - Are there interesting correlations between a song's stream counts, and other variables in our dataset?

+#### Part-of-Speech Tagging
+ - Is their significant difference between albums or songs in parts-of-speech tagging?
+ - Verb tense differences?
+Future looking songs as opposed to past reminiscing songs?
+ - Most popular nouns?